lewagon/dotfiles/03-AR-Database/01-DB-and-SQL/02-Interacting-with-db/README.md

 SQLite is a simple database that relies on a standalone file.
 If you're interested, you can read more [here](http://en.wikipedia.org/wiki/SQLite).

-The goal of this first exercise is to use the command line or a database tool to read and query a sample database called `jukebox.sqlite` that we will give you.
+The goal of this first exercise is to use the command line or a database tool to read and query a sample database called `jukebox.sqlite` that we have given you.
 To complete the challenge, draw the DB schema on [db.lewagon.com](http://db.lewagon.com/), save it as an XML file and run `rake`!

 ### Setup